SupakornPholsiri/SupakornPholsiri.github.io/blog/installing_linux.md

 ![Ubuntu Terminal](/assets/images/TerminalUbuntu.png)

-Try updating and upgrading all software in the repository by :
+Try updating and upgrading all software by :

 - Check for any upgradable softwares.
 ```shell